-Here’s how to make sure you get the best value for your Australian dollars when sending money to French Polynesia.
+Here’s how to make sure you get the best value for your Canadian dollars when sending money to French Polynesia.

 - Exchange rates.
-Some services offer quicker delivery for a higher transfer fee, as seen in the case study above, while others offer a slower transfer process but with low or zero fees.
-The idea is to find a happy medium so that you save on transfer fees while ensuring that the recipient gets the maximum amount in exchange for your dollars.
+Some services offer quicker delivery for a higher transfer fee, as seen in the case study above, while others offer a slower transfer process but with low, or even zero, fees.
+The idea is to find a happy medium so that you save on transfer fees while ensuring your recipient gets the maximum amount in exchange for your Canadian dollars.

 - Fees.
-How much you pay in fees depends on the service provider.
+How much you will pay in transfer fees depends on the service provider.
 Some services charge a transfer fee as well as a fee to convert your dollars into the local currency.
 If you’re paying a lot in fees, at least make sure that the delivery is fast.
 If you are sending a large sum of money, look into companies that waive their fees.

 - Turnaround time.
-Transfer time differs from service to service, but most guarantee delivery within two business days if the transaction is finalised before midday.
-A slower turnaround may be cheaper, so decide based on your needs and the urgency of the transfer.
+Transfer time differs from service to service, but most guarantee delivery within two business days.
+A slower turnaround time will likely be cheaper, so decide based on your needs and the urgency of the transfer.
 Transfers that are sent within minutes can incur high transfer fees, but are great in emergency situations.

 - Transfer methods.
-Most services facilitate transfers online, via telephone or in person at a branch.
+Most services facilitate transfers online, via phone or in person at a branch.
 Additionally, some services allow for mobile app transfers.

 - Transfer options.
-Depending on the service, you can set up regular payments to your recipients or market orders for investments.
+Depending on the service, you may be able to set up regular payments to your recipient or initiate market orders for investments.

-How do I send money to French Polynesia from Australia?
+How do I send money to French Polynesia from Canada?

 Consider the following for transfers to French Polynesia:

-How do I receive money in Australia sent to me from French Polynesia?
+How do I receive money in Canada from French Polynesia?

-If you need to send money to Australia from French Polynesia, the best option is a money transfer service like MoneyGram or Currency Online rather than a bank.
-If they offer services from Australia, chances are that they can do transfers in the opposite direction too.
+If you need to send money to Canada from French Polynesia, the best option is a money transfer service like MoneyGram or Western Union rather than a bank.
+Since they offer services from Canada, chances are that they can do transfers in the opposite direction too.